Using Anki Online: Chapter 2

 If you want to save yourself ~30-60 minutes of time making your first Anki flashcards, then check out our shop which has a number of resources you can use to speed up the process.
 There are also other ready-to-use Anki flashcard decks in various languages that you can check out.
+Again, if you need to ask questions about making Anki flashcards, go to the Anki Language Learning Reddit Forum or check out the resources from this Anki language blog.
 Don’t forget that we also have our Fluent Forever mobile app, which doesn’t use Anki, but can be way faster.

 Try the Fluent Forever App

 By the way, did you know the book is now an app.
 Check out our Fluent Forever app!

 Discover our immersive method rooted in neuroscience designed to take you to fluency in < 30 minutes a day through four steps:

 - 1. Train your ears with pronunciation lessons.

 - 2. Learn vocabulary through images instead of translations.

 - 3. Learn grammar naturally through stories relevant to you.

 - 4. Practice your speech to fluency with native tutors.